 If you previously applied or attended UMass Dartmouth or UMass Lowell then you may need to select UMass Boston in your WISER User Preferences section.
 To fix this problem, start from your Student Center page; under Personal Information, select 'User Preferences'.
 Then, select UMass Boston as your default institution.
 Click 'save'.
 ALEKS Math PPL should appear in the Quick Links.
 If not, call the Testing Center at 617-287-5522 for assistance.

 If you decide to take the assessment at the UMass Boston Testing Center, call 617-287-5522 first for an appointment.
 Please review the following:

 - Scores are available immediately upon test completion

-- Cell phones and beepers must be turned off and put away
+- Cell phones must be turned off and given to the proctor